altocodenl/tagaway/readme.md

    - Change email & password.
    - Export all data.
    - Re-import your data (won't reset what you have. do it through the proper endpoints, change ids).
+   - Log me out of all sessions.
+   - Freeze me out (includes log me out of all sessions).

+- Payment
    - Payment.
    - Payment late: 2 week notice with download.
-   - Freeze me out.
-   - API tokens.
-   - Status & stats page.
-   - Languages.

 - Share
    - Share/unshare with authorization & automatic email.
    - Share/unshare tag with a link (takes you to special view even if you're logged in, with go back to my pictures).
 Query against it as well with tags that are in those too?
    - Upload to shared tag.
    - Tags with same name (local vs shared, put a @).
-   - QR code to share.

 - Upload
    - Client-side hashes for fast duplicate elimination.
    - Client-side hashes to avoid deleted pictures on folder upload mode (with override).
-   - Folder upload on Android & mobile.
+   - Folder upload on mobile.
+   - Upload video.

-- Organize
+- Tag
    - Hidden tags.
+   - Add colors to tags?
+   - Enable GPS detection.
+   - Set date manually.

+- See
+   - Add logic & endpoint to send to server latency of `query` requests.
    - Mobile/tablet view.

-   - Add colors to tags.
-   - Show dates in upload mode.
-   - Smaller level of scale to go faster
-   - Upload video.
-   - Add title (based on title of pic but optional)
+### Todo maybe

-   - Enable GPS detection.
+- See
-   - Create tag that groups tags (can also have pictures directly assigned).
-   - Create group that groups people.
    - Filters.
    - Themes for the interface.

-   - Set date manually?
+- Tag
+   - Create tag that groups tags (can also have pictures directly assigned).
    - Order pictures within tag?
 Set priorities!
 Manual order mode.

+- Share
+   - QR code to share.
+   - Create group that groups people.

-### Done
+### Todo done

 - Upload
    - Allow only jpeg & png.
    - Auto thumbnail generation.
-   - Server-side encryption.
+   - Server-side encryption (onto S3).
    - See progress when uploading files, using a progress bar.
    - Ignore images that already were uploaded (by hash check).
    - Upload more files while uploading files.
    - Allow to go back to browse while files are being uploaded in the background.
    - Retry on error.
    - Add one or more tags to a certain upload batch.
+   - Delete pictures.

-- Carrousel
+- See
    - Full screen viewing.
    - Use etags to save bandwidth.
    - Carrousel with wrap-around and preloading of the next picture.
    - Show date & tags.

-- Organize
+- Tag
    - Multiple selection with shift & ctrl.
    - Tag/untag.
-   - Delete pictures.
    - Sort by newest, oldest & upload date.
    - Autocomplete tags when searching.
    - Allow for more than one tag to be searched at the same time.